mwangiii/Steghub-devops-training/Webstack_implementation_lemp/README.md

   ![Show the db we created](phpDBWorks.png)

 # Summary
 I successfully set up a LEMP stack on AWS, which includes Linux (Ubuntu 20.04), Nginx, MySQL, and PHP.
-He configured Nginx to use the PHP processor, tested PHP with Nginx, and demonstrated how to retrieve data from a MySQL database using PHP.
-This project shows a practical implementation of deploying a web server on AWS with a functioning backend database and PHP scripting
+I configured Nginx to use the PHP processor, tested PHP with Nginx, and demonstrated how to retrieve data from a MySQL database using PHP.
+This project shows a practical implementation of deploying a web server on AWS with a functioning backend database and PHP scripting.0